-Per Section 1112 of the Elementary and Secondary Education Act of 1965, CPS parents may request information regarding the qualifications of their student's classroom teachers.
+Per Section 1112 of the Every Student Succeeds Act (ESSA), CPS parents may request information regarding the professional qualifications of their student's classroom teachers.
+CPS will provide the requested information in a timely manner.
 CPS parents should know that all teachers in CPS have met the state qualifications for licensure for the grade levels and subject areas that they are teaching, and that all CPS teachers and paraprofessionals are licensed by the Illinois State Board of Education (ISBE).
 If a parent wishes to check on their student's educators' licensure information, they may perform a search of public licensure information for educators on ISBE's website at isbe.net/elis.